MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-create-solution.md

 ---

 # Create business continuity and disaster recovery solutions with Azure Data Explorer

-\\To do: revise H1, title and intro
-This article details how you can create several different architectures that take business continuity into account under heavy disruptions.
-You'll also choose the specific architecture that best balances your needs.
-For a more in-depth look at architecture considerations and recovery solutions, see the business continuity [overview](bcdr-overview.md).
+This article details how you can prepare for an Azure regional outage by replicating your Azure Data Explorer resources, management and ingestion in different Azure regions.
+An example of data ingestion with Event Hub is given.
+Cost optimization is also discussed for different architecture configurations.
+For a more in-depth look at architecture considerations and recovery solutions, see the [business continuity overview](bcdr-overview.md).

 ## Prepare for Azure regional outage to protect your data